Yom Kippur War

 Chief of Staff Elazar and General Chaim Bar-Lev, who had by now replaced Gonen as Chief of Southern Command, agreed that this was the ideal spot for a crossing.

-However, given the size of the Egyptian armored reserves, the Israeli chose to wait for an opportunity which would allow them to reduce Egyptian armored strength before initiating any crossing.
+However, given the size of the Egyptian armored reserves, the Israeli chose to wait for an opportunity that would allow them to reduce Egyptian armored strength before initiating any crossing.

 The opportunity arrived on October 12, when Israeli intelligence detected signs that the Egyptians were gearing up for a major armored thrust.